 - mixed echogenicity ~2%

-Ultrasound may also show an intraluminal mass extending into bile duct and in a small proportion of cases (4%) there may also be evidence of bile duct wall thickening.
+Ultrasound may also show an intraluminal mass extending into the bile duct and in a small proportion of cases (4%) there may also be evidence of bile duct wall thickening.

 The gold standard method for diagnosis of hilar cholangiocarcinoma.
 Shouldering and abrupt tapering at the stricture site suggest the diagnosis.
 Identifying the exact location and involvement can help in preoperative classification.